Sam Smith, blacksmith and horseshoer, Newhall.

 In any case, in 1900, after Smith died, Gulley sold the shop, including its fixtures, for $400 to newcomer Tom Frew II, who became the town blacksmith.

-The Frew blacksmith dynasty would last for three generations and 70 years — from horse and buggy days to the midcentury-modern market for artistic ironwork wall decor.
+Meanwhile, the Frew blacksmith dynasty would last for three generations and 70 years — from horse and buggy days to the midcentury-modern market for artistic ironwork wall decor.

 Apparently the Frew family obtained this photograph from Pearl (Pardee) Russell, because her name (and only her name) is hand-written on the back.